kuzzleio/documentation/src/sdk-reference/index/get-auto-refresh/index.md

 ---
-layout: full.html
+layout: sdk.html
 algolia: true
-title: setAutoRefresh
+title: getAutoRefresh
-description: Set the autorefresh flag
+description: Returns the status of autorefresh flag
-order: 1000
+order: 900
 ---

-# setAutoRefresh(index, autorefresh, [options])
+# getAutoRefresh([options])

-The setAutoRefresh action allows to set the autorefresh flag for the index.
+The getAutoRefresh action returns the current autorefresh status for the index.

 Each index has an autorefresh flag.
 When set to true, each write request trigger a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html) action on Elasticsearch.